Big Brothers Big Sisters of Windham County

 Big Brothers Big Sisters Program Expansion

-Big Brothers Big Sisters of Windham County (BBBSWC) is an affiliate of Big Brothers Big Sisters of America (BBBSA).
+Big Brothers Big Sisters of Vermont is an affiliate of Big Brothers Big Sisters of America (BBBSA).
 Established in 1904, BBBSA is the oldest and largest mentoring organization in the country.
-BBBSWC have been providing quality one-to-one adult-to-child mentoring programs for youth age 6-18 throughout Windham County for the past 42 years.
+BBBSVT have been providing quality one-to-one adult-to-child mentoring programs for youth age 6-18 throughout Windham County for the past 42 years.
 We currently serve 67 youth in site and community-based programs with a special focus placed on children with incarcerated parents; those at risk for juvenile justice involvement or truancy; children in foster care or residential placements, or who are living in poverty or undesirable circumstances.

 Connecting Youth - Chittenden South Supervisory Union